-Until my little non-profit finally got funding and was able to begin testing tobacco products a few months ago, not one dime has ever been spent by the “anti-tobacco” forces to test for these contaminants that by themselves make these products illegal, period.
+Until my little non-profit finally got funding and was able to begin testing tobacco products in late 2018, not one dime has ever been spent by the “anti-tobacco” forces to test for these contaminants that by themselves make these products illegal, period.
 But then the “Tobacco is really really bad” game would be over, wouldn’t it.
 Imagine the public reaction if it became clear that people in positions of responsibility and authority had known about pesticide contamination of tobacco products for many smokers’ lifetimes and had never once spoken out.

 FDA knows what it has to do in return for being allowed to look like a winner in the organic tobacco derby.
 Their part of the deal is not to make too much noise about all those “crop protection agents”.
 That’s what the industry calls pesticides.
 After all, crops need protection, right? so much better than a nasty word ending in “cide”.

 FDA and the anti-tobacco PR and advertising shills are allowed to beat the drums and make up endless variations of the “Tobacco Is So Bad” meme because that doesn’t hurt the tobacco industry one bit, but it does allow thousands of people to keep doing extremely dubious work to justify their lucrative titles and careers “fighting tobacco”.